BogdanFloris/BogdanFloris/README.md

 - ⚡ Fun fact: ...
 -->

 As a senior software engineer with over four years of experience, I specialize in building dependable software products using proven practices.
 My go-to technologies include Typescript, Python, Go, and C++.
+For UI/UX, I like to go for React or NextJS.
 When I'm not coding, I love hitting the slopes for some skiing, playing my guitars, and watching TV shows and movies.

 * 👨🏼‍💻 Senior Software Engineer at @datacamp
 * 🏠 Living in Bucharest, Romania